Massages have an excellent effect on the body and mind - without any side effects. Reflexology before bed will make you fall asleep quickly.

 Recommended link: Acupuncture – Enhancing Qi flow.

-- Acupuncture, although a different technique, gives the same results.
+- Although acupuncture is a different technique, it gives the same results.
 The sensitive spots reflect the body's blocked organs, precisely as reflexology does.

 Liver acupressure direct massage.
 (Mainly needed for chronic liver patients)

 This type of massage requires particular skills and compassionate hands.
-If you want to try this type of massage, you should only go to a professional therapist.
-It should be performed on an empty stomach.
+It should be performed on an empty stomach, and it should only be tried by a professional therapist.

 - Direct liver massage is not standard.
 (I tried it for the first time in a big TCM massage hospital in Changsha, China.)